 - We can see if you have been training harder than expected for too long and might need to take some extra rest.
 Without rest the training is not effective.

-- We can identify patterns that can help you with race prep, nerves, nutrition, sleep, etc. if you take good notes and are honest.
+- We can identify patterns that can help you with race prep, nerves, nutrition, sleep, etc. if you take good notes and are honest about your immediate reactions to the stress of each training day and notice how you’re affected over the long term.